You are here

 New beekeepers should wear gloves to avoid stings, or at least until they feel more comfortable working with honey bees.
 The gloves typically sold by beekeeping supply companies are heavy-duty leather or goat-skin gloves that provide maximum protection.
 They also have canvas sleeves that extend to cover the arms to the elbow.
 The drawbacks of these gloves are that they can fill with sweat during hot summer months, and they make delicate tasks—such as handling combs or marking queens—difficult.

 Eventually, new beekeepers may want to stop wearing gloves.
 Make the switch gradually (Figure 3).
 The first step can be exchanging heavy bee gloves for reusable rubber dish gloves.
 These offer much more dexterity than bee gloves, and they are still relatively thick to protect against stings.
 Next, switch to latex or acetonitrile surgical gloves, which are much thinner and allow more stings to penetrate the material.
 However, if you choose light colors, the number of stings will be fairly low.
+Alternatively, some manufacturers make acetonitrile gloves that are 9 millimeters thick, and these greatly reduce stings received to the hands.
 Finally, switch to working bees without gloves.

 Three different types of gloves: one has a leather hand portion and a sleeve that covers the arm; one is a rubber kitchen glove; and one is a blue surgical-type glove.